Boomatang/git-grab/docs/contributing.md

 ### Write Documentation

-cards could always use more documentation, whether as part of the official cards docs, in docstrings, or even on the web in blog posts, articles, and such.
+grab could always use more documentation, whether as part of the official grab docs, in docstrings, or even on the web in blog posts, articles, and such.